+Water, plumbing and bathroom fittings

+Repair category 2

-Water, plumbing and bathroom fittings Repair category 1 Notes Sanitary fittings appear to be original to the construction of the property.
+Notes Sanitary fittings appear to be original to the construction of the property.
 General age related wear and tear is noted.
-Seals around bath and shower areas are frequently troublesome.
-Failure to seals can result in dampness and decay within hidden areas of the property.
+Although functional, an incoming occupier may wish to upgrade to their own personal taste.

+Heating and hot water

+Repair category 2

-Heating and hot water Repair category 1 Notes The central heating boiler is assumed to be original to the construction of the property.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Notes The central heating boiler appears to be original to the construction of the property.
+I am unable to confirm any service history.
+It is assumed that the heating and hot water systems have been properly serviced.

+and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor/engineer on an annual basis to ensure their safe and efficient operation.